guip97/ProceduralRecoilAnimationSystem/README.md

 # ❔ What can this asset be used for?

-Whenever user presses the fire button in a shooter game, a certain reaction from the weapon can be seen on the screen, this is called recoil in video games.
-Recoil consists of 3 main parts:
-- Controller recoil (this makes player's camera go to the skies)
-- Camera shake
-- Weapon animation

-The last part, sometimes referred as visual recoil or recoil animation, fakes the firearms' physics when firing.

-With this plugin you can create and modify weapon animations on the fly.
+PRAS is a plugin, which makes firearms animation much faster and easier.
+With the help of curve based solver, it's possible to achieve high-quality results, without using third party software.
+Code-driven approach makes it possible to save memory budget, modify animation on the fly and make animations look unique each shot.

+Don't want to create a lot of animation sequences?
+Then, PRAS is the right choice for you.

 # ❔ What does this asset offer?
 Here are the benefits you can get from using this asset:
-- Convenient workflow for animation creation
+ - Pure C++ for ultimate efficiency
-- Memory budget savings
+ - Procedural visual recoil
-- Variety and randomness in animations
+ - Variety and smoothness in animations
+ - Animation customization using curves
-- Smooth transition between different fire modes
+ - Smooth transitions between animations
  - Frame rate independence
-- No need to use third party 3D software, like Blender, 3dsmax or Maya
+ - Multiplayer support

 # 🔌 Just got the plugin?
 Here are 3 steps you need to do, once you've got the asset: